amirardalan/amirardalan.com/README.md

 - Set/Edit Title, Teaser, Slug, Content, and Category
 - Set a featured post.
 If no post is featured, use the latest post as a fallback.
 - Optionally suppress "Updated" date when editing
+- Upload files from your device directly to Cloudinary and a markdown URL is auto inserted into the blog post content.

 ---